faisalhaddad/faisalhaddad/README.md

 - 👋 Hi, I’m @faisalhaddad
-- 👀 I’m interested in mananging shit
+- 👀 I’m interested in managing sh*t
-- 🌱 I’m currently learning about shit
+- 🌱 I’m currently learning about sh*t
-- 💞️ I’m looking to collaborate on some cool shit
+- 💞️ I’m looking to collaborate on some cool sh*t
 - 📫 How to reach me 415-something something
 - 😄 Pronouns: Your highness/Ma Lord!
 - ⚡ Fun fact: I'm not funny